 Where To Look For Wildlife:

-one part of the season will not be found when their flight feathers are shed.
+during one part of the season will not be found when their flight feathers are shed.
 They will be found in the high grass in the marshes to protect themselves from predators.
 All wildlife goes through transitions based on the time of the year and different phases of their lives.
-So, if you are constantly visiting the same area and you don't see that special wildlife, stop and think about the time of the year.
+So, if you are constantly visiting the same area and you don't see that special photo opportunity, stop and think about the time of the year.
 The rule of thumb is to look for wildlife in transition areas that accommodate shelter, water and food.
 The most abundant areas that support these elements are in the transition areas of waterways, forests and meadows.
 These areas also attract smaller animals that in turn attract the predators.
 Wildlife reacts the same way that you would during inclement conditions, hot conditions and cold conditions.
 Think where you would go, based on the weather at the moment, and you will begin to learn to look in all the right places.
-It will provide dividends for more wildlife opportunities.
+It will provide dividends for more OE photo opportunities.

 How To Look For Wildlife: